Skip to main content

 Example: Configuring a repository to use an organization template

-A repository administrator can configure their repository to use the template created by the administrator of their organisation.
+Once an organization has created a customized sub claim template, the REST API can be used to programmatically apply the template to repositories within the organization.
+A repository administrator can configure their repository to use the template created by the administrator of their organization.

 {